deva-sudeeshna/CrimeInvestigation/README.md

 # CrimeInvestigation
-Admin is able lo add the case and assign a officer,officer add suspects,evidences. admin then informs about the potential suspect.
+Admin is able lo add the case and assign a officer,officer then adds suspects,evidences for the assigned case. admin then informs about the potential suspect.
 Tech stack:
 Java
 Spring boot